Abu Dhabi crown prince in Qatar to seal reconciliation before summit

 The rift had threatened to undermine the Dec.
 9-10 summit of the Western-allied GCC, where Qatar currently holds the revolving presidency.

-The UAE and Saudi Arabia have both listed the Muslim Brotherhood as a terrorist organization and see political Islam as a challenge to their own systems of dynastic rule.
+The UAE and Saudi Arabia have both listed the Muslim Brotherhood as a terrorist organisation and see political Islam as a challenge to their own systems of dynastic rule.

 Qatar has given sanctuary to some Brotherhood members and is seen to have been supportive of the Islamist group in Egypt and the UAE, and more recently in Libya.